FooDeas/raspberrypi-ua-netinst/README.md

 In distinction to the base this fork has many changes and improvements.
 This includes:
  - full featured kernel and bootloader from raspberrypi.org (compatible with apt)
  - more installer customization options
- - ability to install via onboard WiFi
+ - ability to install via onboard wireless lan
  - better compatibility with accessory
  - improved performance out of the box

 ## Intro

-The minimal Raspbian unattended netinstaller for Raspberry Pi Model 1B to 3B.
+The minimal Raspbian unattended netinstaller for Raspberry Pi model 1B to 3B.

 This project provides [Raspbian][1] power users the possibility to install a minimal base system unattended using latest Raspbian packages regardless when the installer was built.

-The installer with default settings configures eth0 with DHCP to get Internet connectivity and completely wipes the SD card from any previous installation.
+The installer with default settings configures eth0 with DHCP to get internet connectivity and completely wipes the SD card from any previous installation.

 There are different kinds of "presets" that define the default packages that are going to be installed.
 Currently, the default one is called _server_ which installs only the essential base system packages including _NTP_ and _OpenSSH_ to provide a sane minimal base system that you can immediately after install ssh in and continue installing your software.

 Other presets include _minimal_ which has even less packages (no logging, no text editor, no cron) and _base_ which doesn't even have networking.
 You can customize the installed packages by adding a small configuration file to your SD card before booting up.

 ## Features
- - completely unattended, you only need working Internet connection through the Ethernet port
+ - completely unattended, you only need working internet connection through the ethernet port or use onboard wireless lan (model 3B)
  - DHCP and static ip configuration (DHCP is the default)
  - always installs the latest version of Raspbian
  - configurable default settings
  - extra configuration over HTTP possible - gives unlimited flexibility
- - installation takes about **15 minutes** with fast Internet from power on to sshd running
+ - installation takes about **15 minutes** with fast internet from power on to sshd running
  - can fit on 512MB SD card, but 1GB is more reasonable
  - default install includes fake-hwclock to save time on shutdown
  - default install includes NTP to keep time